BLE-LTER/ble-handbook/handbook.md

 Per PI Yvette Spitz's request and concern over easily accessing attribute unit information, as of April 2020 we have decided to:

-- publish a short user's guide to accessing metadata, accessible from our website data catalog and at https://utexas.box.com/v/ble-access-metadata
+- publish on Box (Beaufort LTER > Website > FileLinks) a short user's guide to accessing metadata, accessible from our website data catalog and at https://utexas.box.com/v/ble-access-metadata
 - adopt a practice of appending abbreviated units to column names, e.g. "temp_C" or "DOC_g_L"

 ##### Here's how this is implemented during our normal workflow